Jef-DS/belpost/README.md

 Belgische postnummers/Codes postaux belges

 This module provides a field that contains a Belgian Postal code.

+Step 10:
+Purpose: Import the Belgian postal codes
+Description: When the module is installed, a list of Belgian Postal codes must be imported
+Test 1: install the module and check the database to see if the Belgian Postal Codes are imported
+Status: ready

 Step 9:
 Purpose: Let Drupal recognize (validate) a combination of code and city